nelssec/cloud-agent-daemonset/HELM-INSTALL-GUIDE.md

 ## Complete Helm Chart Deployment (No Scripts Required)

-This guide shows how to deploy Qualys Cloud Agent using pure Helm commands.
+This guide shows how to deploy Qualys Cloud Agent using Helm commands.
 Everything is handled through `helm install` with parameters.

 ## Directory Structure